 “The idea is to show these new possibilities," she said.
 "It’s not a requirement that anybody ever build any of this.
 It’s just kind of sparking the imagination and thinking about different ways that a neighborhood could be developed,” she said.

 One goal of the plan is to support the eclectic, small businesses along the corridor, particularly in nodes such as the Hourglass District, where Curry Ford intersects with Bumby.
-Rehabilitation and repurposing of the mid-century buildings in that district protects the character of the neighborhood, and it’s just as important and new infill redevelopment.
+Rehabilitation and repurposing of the mid-century buildings in that district protects the character of the neighborhood, and it’s just as important as new infill redevelopment.

 “There’s a lot of local smaller businesses in the area, which we think is great,” Dang said.
 “And so those smaller businesses sometimes attract the attention of the bigger chain stores and things like that.
 So before we get our first Mills Park style project, it’s important to do this visioning process.”